 Here at the Co-op we want to support our colleagues’ wellbeing at every stage in life.
-We know that women make up nearly half the UK workforce - and 45% of those people working are over the age of 50 – so many of today’s female workers will be working through the menopause and managing the symptoms associated with that at work.
+We know that women make up nearly half the UK workforce - and 45% of those people working are over the age of 50 – so many of today’s female workers will be working through the perimenopause and menopause and managing the symptoms at work.

-We know that many people feel uncomfortable talking about the menopause – which means that some women suffer in silence while experiencing a wide range of symptoms that can affect their physical as well as mental health.
-So it’s time to stop viewing this as just a women’s issue, rather as a workplace issue that we all have a role in supporting
+We know that many people feel uncomfortable talking about the perimenopause and menopause – which means that some women suffer in silence while experiencing a wide range of symptoms that can affect their physical as well as mental health.
+So it’s time to stop viewing this as just a women’s issue, rather as a workplace issue that we all have a role in supporting.

-While this Policy uses the term ‘women’ to talk about people who may experience menopause transition, we know that it can impact trans or non-binary colleagues who don’t identify as women in the same manner.
-We will support all colleagues experiencing menopause transition, so encourage colleagues to ask for help if they need it.
+While this Policy uses the term ‘women’ to talk about people who may experience perimenopause and menopause transition, we know that it can impact trans or non-binary colleagues who don’t identify as women in the same manner.
+We will support all colleagues experiencing perimenopause and menopause transition, so encourage colleagues to ask for help if they need it.

 We’re committed to taking all reasonable steps to make sure that we:

-- listen to you if you tell us about your menopause symptom
+- Listen to you if you tell us about your perimenopause or menopause symptoms

 If you tell your manager about your menopause transition, they’ll keep this confidential and won’t share this information unless you say it’s okay – except if we’ve got serious concerns for your safety or that of others.

 Most people might know about the symptom of hot flushes during menopause transition, but there are a number of physical and mental health symptoms we know could affect you at work, that we might need to put adjustments in place for: